ckarcz/GraphicsEngine/README.md

 * Lazy rasterizer: A sequence of drawing actions are cached and only executed when final image rasterization is executed.
 * Ability to draw (rasterize) points, lines, triangles, polygons, vertical & horizontal strings, axes, and meshes to buffer.
 * Mesh center vertices and bounding box can also be drawn.
-* Meshes can be rasterized as wired polygons, vertices, or as solids.
+* Meshes can be rasterized as wired polygons, vertices, or as solids (tad bit buggy).
 * Ability to transform rasterized objects: scaling, translation, and rotations along every axis.
 * 16 bit polychromatic rendering baby!
 Still a bit to do for the API for the colors and such.
+* Ridimentary polygon hiding algo (zbuffer). (tad bit buggy)

 ## To do:
 * Update transformation so objects are scaled and rotated around the objects center, even for object models not centered around (0, 0, 0).
 * Implement a camera (perspective projection).
-* Implement a hiding algorithm so that when multiple objects are rasterized, proper hiding of objects occurs from the camera's perspective.
-(ZBuffer algo, etc)

 # Screenshots: